getsolus/solus-site.github.io/content/blog/2019-10-02-budgie-and-its-army-of-gnomes.md

 {{< altimg "2019/10/gnome-shell.jpg" >}}

 We're happy to be bringing the GNOME 3.34 stack to our stable / shannon repo users in this coming Friday sync.
-This stack upgrade has been rigorously tested by a wide range of users via our unstable repository, whom all presented valuable feedback and reports over on [our development tracker](https://dev.getsol.us/T8366).
+This stack upgrade has been rigorously tested by a wide range of users via our unstable repository, all of whom valuable feedback and reports over on [our development tracker](https://dev.getsol.us/T8366).
 This upgrade has also fortunately been smoother compared to previous stack upgrades, with no necessary changes having needed to be made to our branding packages to account for schema changes, and we've been more aggressive with backporting patches for fixes to GNOME Shell and Mutter.

 ### Smoother Sailing